boobeh123/BANKI/BANKI-answers.md

   - **Use:**
   - **Example:**
   - **Source:**
-- [ ] What are the advantages/disadvantages of using CSS preprocessors?
+- [X] What are the advantages/disadvantages of using CSS preprocessors?
   - **Explanation:** Preprocessors help remove inefficiencies and contain ways to build websites easily and logically.
 Preprocessors have a learning curve with their syntax.
-  - **Use:** Haml promotes DRY concepts, well structured markup and make writing code easier.
+  - **Use:** Haml promotes Do not-Repeat-Yourself (DRY) concepts, well structured markup and make writing code easier.
 Sass requires less characters and provide a cleaner syntax.
+SCSS has a more flexible syntax, including the ability to write plain CSS.
   - **Example:** `see below`
   ```Ruby
   # HAML